kubernetes/community/contributors/devel/kubectl-conventions.md

 * `--output-version=...`: Convert the output to a different API group/version

-* `--short`: Output a compact summary of normal output; the format is subject to change and is optimizied for reading not parsing.
+* `--short`: Output a compact summary of normal output; the format is subject to change and is optimized for reading not parsing.

 * `--validate`: Validate the resource schema